 Demand for more payment features

-As more and more customers see the possibilities and excitement of the many new types of payment options that go beyond cash, checks, and credit cards, their expectations have risen faster than the ability for many companies to provide all of these payment features and options.
+More and more customers see the possibilities and excitement of new payment options beyond cash, checks, and cards.
+Consequently, their expectations have risen faster than the ability for many companies to provide all these features.

 Huge demands are coming in such sectors as peer-to-peer payments and in the new types of currency markets.
-More consumers and businesses are also interested in the idea of a cashless society and the ability to make payments online for all the many types of transactions available.
+More people are interested in a cashless society and the online payments for all the many types of transactions available.
 This is why many top payment companies are emerging together.

 Pro Tip: Do your research and check with other online payment providers that may be able to give you a more comprehensive set of payment solutions that will deliver more payment features to your customer base.
 By shopping around, you may even find a payments service provider that offers a more competitive rate for those additional payment features.